Lukasz-Lipinski/Cost_Calculator/README.md

+# UPDATED ON 10.09.2021
 # Stack: ReactJS, Sass

-## needed installation: node sass, material-ui
+## needed installation: node sass

 This application is able to estimate a budget.
 There are 3 windows: